How to Improve Your Self-Esteem: 6 Empowering Tips

 6. Engage in “esteemable acts”

 Doing healthy and positive things for ourselves (and doing good things for other people) makes us feel better.
 So engage in such acts, even when you don’t feel motivated or deserving.
 As the saying goes, actions speak louder than words.
-And over time, if you continue to do good things, you may start to believe that you are a good person.
+And over time, if you continue to do good things, you may improve your self-esteem and start to believe that you are a good person.

 Want to keep up with Practical Recovery?